long distance parenting plan document with checklist of items to include

 • When can the child be exposed to new partners?

-In conclusion, while there are many things to consider in a long distance parenting plan that a typical parenting plan might not need to include, it’s not as difficult as it may seem at the onset.
+In conclusion, while there are many things to consider in a long-distance parenting plan that a typical parenting plan might not need to include, it’s not as difficult as it may seem at the outset.

 Once you’ve brainstormed and have your thoughts together, it’s important to make it into a legally binding court order.
 This post walks you through how to make your long distance parenting plan legally binding, from start to finish.